 Students who major in English may find employment not only as professors, scholars, literary critics, and teachers, but as public relations representatives, lawyers, politicians, bankers, technical writers, poets, novelists, journalists---the possibilities are virtually endless.
 See what English major Jeanne Stroud, a recent graduate and nominee for NCAA Woman of the Year, has to say about her experiences in the department.

 Students and faculty in the Department engage in a variety of research and creative activities outside the classroom, culminating in each year's Undergraduate-Graduate Research Celebration in early spring.
 One such project is Dr. Gregg Hecimovich's research on The Bondwoman's Narrative, which was recently profiled in The New York Times.
 We also sponsor an annual trip to the American Shakespeare Center for students and faculty.

-The acting department chair is Dr. Casey Cothran and the administrative assistant is Ms. Carol Schlabach.
+The department chair is Dr. Gregg Hecimovich and the administrative assistant is Ms. Carol Schlabach.
 Summer office hours are 8:00 AM--5:30 PM, Mondays thru Thursdays, and 8:00-11:30 Friday.
 (The office is not normally closed for lunch.)
 Fall and spring hours are 8:30 AM --5:00 PM, Mondays thru Friday.
 (The office is not normally closed for lunch)

 If you need an override for a course, please fill out the attached form and you will hear back within 2 - 3 working days (unless there are special circumstances).